Samara had me interested from the start for a multitude of reasons.

 The art in Samara has a simple, playful style.
 The people are kind of silly, but friendly.
 And the buildings all have subtle touches that add character but do not overpower the iconography that is important to the gameplay.
 The layout of the board makes reading the available options clear and intuitive.
 Every player’s board also serves as a reference and the color options are well chosen so that it is easily understood.

-Samara is a game of time management as players manage their building choices, trying to both improve their ability to build, and synchronize their building power in getting multiple workers in the same month of the time track.
+Samara is a game of time management as players manage their building choices, trying to both improve their ability to build and synchronize their building power in getting multiple workers in the same month of the time track.
 This takes some careful thought, but players are rarely forced into their building choices and the vacation option allows some flexibility in setting up for builds with higher labor costs.
 The box indicates ages 14 and up, though I think younger kids can grasp the mechanisms as the gameplay decisions are relatively simple and straightforward.

 I enjoyed Samara.
 I really like this kind of time management system as a mechanism.
 It forces a different kind of decision-making as you also have to account for the potential time cost, beyond just the typical “what’s best for me/worse for my opponents” dichotomy.
 Generating enough labor power for purchasing things from the top row requires just enough forethought that you have to account for it with your decision-making, but not so much that it breaks with the game’s lighter appeal.
 Acquiring the prerequisite tools for certain buildings falls into a similar category.
-Samara provides an interesting worker-placement experience that is at just the right depth to be accessible to wide range of players, but plays in about 45 minutes once you are familiar with the rules.
+Samara provides an interesting worker-placement experience that is at just the right depth to be accessible to a wide range of players but plays in about 45 minutes once you are familiar with the rules.
 Players into heavier games may initially overlook Samara and that would be a mistake.
 I think you should make a point to try Samara and it likely has a place in many collections.